katcipis/sophia/notes/books/death-life-american-cities.md

-high density areas to be safer and nicer, allowing us to get more of their benefits without having to pay a hefty price for it, and yet the benefits were not even considered by the people who were already convinced that for sure it was a bad idea.
+high density areas to be safer and nicer, allowing us to get more of their benefits without having to pay a hefty price for it, and yet the benefits were not even considered by the people who were already convinced that for sure it was a bad idea (high density = slum/bad).

 Since this is related to how humans behave it also happens on software development and the clearest example in my mind is, again, microservices.